 Which files contain sensitive information for known categories, such as financial data and personal information, and the location of files by these categories

-The reports use Azure Log Analytics to store the data in a workspace that your organization owns.
+The reports use Azure Monitor to store the data in a Log Analytics workspace that your organization owns.
 If you're familiar with the query language, you can modify the queries, and create new reports and Power BI dashboards.
-You might find the following tutorial helpful to understand the query language: Getting Started with the Analytics Portal.
+You might find the following tutorial helpful to understand the query language: Get started with Azure Monitor log queries.